 The Importance of a Daily Schedule

-The average day in the inpatient rehabilitation facility will differ from facility to facility, but most programs are designed to keep individuals involved in treatment-related activities around the clock and to instill personal responsibility in residents by having them do chores, attend treatment, maintain journals, and attend other activities on a set schedule.
+An average day in inpatient rehab at Desert Hope Treatment Center is designed to keep patients involved in treatment-related activities throughout the day.
+Residents stay focused on their goals and gain an increased sense of personal responsibility by attending to chores and completing required assignments on a set schedule.
 There is very little downtime in inpatient treatment, and all activities and sessions are focused on the goal of recovery.